NjukiG/articles-backend/README.md

 This is a minimal backend for a blog-like application.
 It has ability to add users, authentication using jwt, add articles and add comments to articles.
-It also ensures diferent users have different permissions.
+It also ensures diferent users have different permissions. e.g Only users are allowed to add articles, patch and delete only their articles;
+users allowed to add comments to other users' articles and only commenters can patch and delete their own comments unless entire rticle is deleted by original user.

 ## Routes